TrueFit/bach/README.md

 #### Initialize

 As mentioned above, we wanted to keep the levels of HOC to a max of one.
 To accomplish this goal, rather than have a series of functions, we need each enhancer to actually expose the code it requires to work.
 The compose method combines all of these string of code into a single HOC at runtime.
-Under the covers, compose use [`new Function()`](https://remarkablemark.org/blog/2018/05/15/javascript-eval-vs-function/) to accomplish this transformation.
+Under the covers, compose uses [`new Function()`](https://remarkablemark.org/blog/2018/05/15/javascript-eval-vs-function/) to accomplish this transformation.

 Thus there are a couple of important ideas to keep in mind when writing your initialize implementation code: